okfn/opendatasurvey/docs/site-admins/index.md

 The structure should follow that in the [template spreadsheet][template-config].

+Questions are defined by a JSON in the `QuestionSet` sheet in the CMS.

 ### approve_first_submission

 Determines whether the first submission requires review by a reviewer.

 Default is FALSE i.e. all submission must be reviewed.

+### close_submissions

+Defines if the survey will allow users to submit new information.

+Default is FALSE i.e. users can submit new data

+### survey_year

+Defines the year to be assessed.
+Will show a specific year of assessment.

 ### overview_page